-While we were unable to create a second reference to the same place as an existing unique reference in our past examples, Rust allows the programmer to create two unique references to disjoint paths through the same object, as in the following example:
+While we were unable to create a second reference to the same place as an existing unique reference in our past examples, \lang and Rust both allow the programmer to create two unique references to disjoint paths within the same object, as in the following example: